rizwanmoha/Koinx-Assignment/Readme.md

   # Api Request Response

-  It will contain the Requesr Api's and Body of api and response from the api
+  It will contain the Request Api's and Body of api and response from the api